cynotebo/KM-Ready-Lab/KM-Ready-Lab/workshops/Module 2.md

 Let's walk through your options step-by-step:

 ## Individual result
-This page allows you to format the layout of how you want your search results to be displayed in teh web page.
+This page allows you to format the layout of how you want your search results to be displayed in the web page.
 You'll see some very basic options to add a Thumbnail image, select a title and descritpion level information for your search results.

 1. Thumbnails are most powerful when you have Image files to display with your search results.
-As the dataset we are using today does not contain a strong set of images, we're going to leave this blank.
+For the purposes of the data in this lab, we will set Thumbnail to **metadata_icon**
 2. Title - This is going to display as a title or header on your search results.
-Click on the down arrow and select *diseases* for the title.
+Click on the down arrow and select *metadata_storage_name* for the title.
 3. Description is the text or content you want to display with your title field.
-Click on the down arrow and select *content*.
+Click on the down arrow and select *merged_content*.

 ![](images/individualresult.png)

 Click on the *Next* button.

 ## Sidebar
 You are now on the Sidebar design page.
-The sidebar is where you can help to guide the users search experience, by adding the facets you created during the index design process as well as choosing which order you'd like to display them in.
-You'll notice that locations and diseases have automatically populated as we had marked these fields as *facetable* during the index creation process.
-We will leave these default options for now.
+The sidebar is where you can help to guide the users search experience, by adding the facets and filters you created during the index design process as well as choosing which order you'd like to display them in.
+The defaults you see populated here are fine for this lab.

 ![](images/sidebar.png)